 Remove all of your drawers and number them by writing on the underside of the drawer base.

 Step 6 – Use drop sheets to cover your kitchen benches and floors.
 Mask off any areas of your kitchen cabinets that you don’t want covered with the laminate paint.

 Step 7 – In order for the paint to properly adhere to the door you will need to thoroughly clean them to remove all traces of grease and dirt.

 White Knight has a tile and laminate cleaner especially for this purpose.
+Alternatively, you can use TSP (Trisodium Phosphate).
 Spray the cleaner onto the door surface and wipe with a damp sponge (or cloth) working on a small area at a time.

 If the doors are really dirty leave the cleaner on the door for at least 30 seconds before wiping.
 Try using a scotchbrite or plastic scourer if the doors are difficult to clean.

 If the doors have signs of mould you can use a solution of 1 part bleach to 3 parts water to get rid of it.
 It is vital that the doors are meticulously cleaned.
 The smallest trace of grease will mar the door finish when the laminate paint has been applied.